delannoy/cms-das-lumi-short-exercise/_episodes/01-introduction.md

 ### Rate corrections under physics running conditions

-Several corrections must be applied to uncalibrated luminometer rates to ensure that the final luminosity values are accurate.
+Several corrections must be applied to luminometer rates to ensure that the final luminosity values are accurate.

 Out-of-time pileup corrections
 : Most detectors have out-of-time contributions that do not arise from the main colliding bunch (spillover of electronic signals and real additional response from material activation)